 The Illinois Compiled Statutes contain the laws regarding divorce and other family law issues.
-Under 750 ILCS 5/401, a court may dissolve a marital union when “irreconcilable differences have caused the irretrievable breakdown of the marriage.”
+A court may dissolve a marital union when “irreconcilable differences have caused the irretrievable breakdown of the marriage.”

-However, after the court has entered judgment, further issues may arise between the ex-spouses.
+However, after the court has entered judgment, and thus has granted the dissolution, further issues may arise between the ex-spouses.
 A skilled attorney can help resolve any post-divorce disputes.

-Per 750 ILCS 5/504, a Will County court may find it appropriate to grant spousal maintenance to one of the former spouses.
-However, the amount of monthly spousal support and how long the payments last depend on your specific circumstances.
-Things can change after a divorce, so it is important to understand your rights as to when and under what circumstances change can be made.
+Per 750 ILCS 5/504, a Wills County court may find it appropriate to grant spousal support or alimony to one of the spouses.
+However, what spousal support is granted and how long the payments last depend on the specific circumstances.

-Spousal support, as well as child support, may be modified by the court if a parent petitions the court after a substantial change in circumstances.
+Spousal support, as well as child support, may be modified by the court if a parent petitions the judiciary after a material change in circumstances.
 A post-divorce modification lawyer in Will County might be able to assist with filing these motions.